Shreeramghimire/AI_Engineering/Keras.md

 Gradient descent is an iterative optimization algorithm for finding the minimum of a function.
 It is the workhorse of neural network training.
 The function being minimized is the loss function (also called the cost function), which measures how wrong the network's predictions are.

+The algorithm works by:

+1. Computing the gradient (slope) of the loss with respect to each weight and bias.

+2. Moving the parameters in the opposite direction of the gradient (downhill) by a step proportional to the learning rate.

+3. Repeating until the loss stops decreasing or a stopping criterion is met.

+Mathematically: w ← w − α · ∂L/∂w, where α is the learning rate and ∂L/∂w is the gradient of the loss with respect to the weight.